-Pay attention to your oral health, neglecting it could well put your brain at risk.
+Pay attention to your oral health, neglecting it might well put your brain at risk.
 According to a prepublication that will be presented at the congress International Stroke Conference 2023which will take place from February 8 to 10, oral health has an impact on that of our neurons.
 “A Poor oral health can lead to declining brain health.
-So we have to be very careful about our oral hygiene, because it has repercussions far beyond the mouth,” said study author Cyprien Rivier, a postdoctoral researcher in neurology at the Yale School of Medicine. in New Haven, Connecticut, USA.
+So we have to be very careful regarding our oral hygiene, because it has repercussions far beyond the mouth,” said study author Cyprien Rivier, a postdoctoral researcher in neurology at the Yale School of Medicine. in New Haven, Connecticut, USA.

 Brain: oral hygiene, an easily modifiable risk factor